-A survey by the National Christmas Tree Association in 2011 found that 12.9 million artificial trees were purchased that holiday season, compared with 21.6 million who bought real trees.
-However, the survey also found that 11 percent of U.S. households who would display a real tree also displayed an artificial tree (part of the growing trend toward celebrating Christmas with more than one tree).
+A survey by the National Christmas Tree Association for 2017 found that 21.1 million artificial trees were purchased that holiday season, compared with 27.4 million who bought real trees.
+The survey also found that the number of artificial trees purchased had increased from the 18.6 million purchased in 2016.
+And a survey from 2011 found that 11 percent of U.S. households who would display a real tree also displayed an artificial tree (part of the growing trend toward celebrating Christmas with more than one tree).

 Another friend, when asking about my fake trees, justified my selection for me: “Well, you used to live in Florida.
 So I get why you like fake trees.”

-Florida is the capital of fake (from tans to boobs to election ballots), and I did get my first artificial tree while living there.
-That was back when I used to be a “real” tree stickler.
+Florida is the capital of fake (from tans to boobs), and I did get my first artificial tree while living there.
+That was back when I used to be a real-tree stickler.
 I’d make my husband and toddler daughter go to the tree “lot” — a parking lot, where some shady dude would set up shop with a sign: "authentic fir trees straight from North Carolina."
 One year, after sweating in the 80-degree heat to set the tree up, I noticed bugs on my ceiling.
-They were mosquitoes that had infested the tree trunk, "straight from North Carolina."
+They were mosquitoes that had infested the tree trunk "straight from North Carolina."

 I moved into a new house recently and finally had to replace my first fake tree, as some of the lights did not work.